 Popularly known as Mudlo Gap, Mudlo National Park is a vine forest located on the Sunshine Coast in Queensland.
 The 22-sq.km park provides excellent views and enjoyable walking trails for sightseeing enthusiasts.

-The park is one of the few areas in the world protecting native pine rainforests, the tall pine trees that once covered much of the surrounding coastal ranges.
+The park is one of the few areas protecting native pine rainforests, the tall pine trees that once covered much of the surrounding coastal ranges.

 Mudlo National Park, Camping & Walks, Kilkivan, Queensland